LINDSEY WISER

 Image Credit: NASA/JPL

-• Mapping Mission Impact: I developed methods for tracing science and media output from space science missions.
+• Mapping the Science Output of Missions: I developed methods for tracing the science and media impact of space missions.
 By tracing key terms in science literature and popular media, we can visualize scientific subfields evolving and track what terms resonate with the public to improve science communication.

 Picture